vttc08/infra-docs/!documentation/Docker Apps/Web/docker-3x-ui.md

 - transmission `gRPC`
 - Service Name - set to a path for gRPC

+SOCKS5 - this can be setup on home computers to be used via VPS, possibly over [tailscale](tailscale-docker.md) if home internet is behind a CGNAT.
+- SOCKS is in plaintext and not recommended over the internet, with exception of using it with Tailscale

 ## Reverse Proxy
 ### Nginx Proxy Manager
 Under proxy hosts, add a new one or an existing one and adapt the config to the following